mikiisz/p4runtime-in-action/README.md

 ### Setup

-For this tutorial you have access to three tools to work with:
+For this tutorial you have access to three dockerized tools to work with:

 * P4 compiler ([source](https://github.com/p4lang/p4c))
 * P4Runtime-enabled Mininet ([source](https://github.com/opennetworkinglab/p4mn-docker))